2008 Toronto Argonauts season

-The 2008 Toronto Argonauts season was the 51st season for the team in the Canadian Football League and 136th season overall.
+The 2008 Toronto Argonauts season was the 51st season for the team in the Canadian Football League (CFL) and 136th season overall.
 The Argonauts attempted to win their 16th Grey Cup, but they failed to make the playoffs ending the season on a nine-game losing streak.

 Offseason

 CFL draft

 In the 2008 CFL draft, 48 players were chosen from among 752 eligible players from Canadian universities across the country, as well as Canadian players playing in the NCAA.
 The first two rounds were broadcast on TSN.ca with host Rod Black.